It's official: Silver and Black legend Charles Woodson has been elected into the Pro Football Hall of Fame.

 He may never have played a game in Las Vegas, but there will be No. 24 Woodson jerseys in the stands for decades to come.

-On this date in 2021, Raiders legend Charles Woodson was inducted into the Pro Football Hall of Fame.
-Take a look back at photos of Woodson's career with the Raiders as we celebrate his induction.
+On this date in 1998, the Raiders selected Michigan defensive back Charles Woodson with the fourth overall pick.
+Take a look back at photos of Woodson's career in the Silver and Black.